benspanda/vue-shopping-cart/README.md

 I developed it using Gridsome so I could build the site to be SEO friendly.

 One thing I would change with this if using for a real website, is using a state managment library like Vuex.
+I would also update the images so they are locally hosted.

 # Instructions